Former San Francisco Fire Commissioner Don Carmignani brutally assaulted in Marina District

 At a community meeting Thursday night on neighborhood safety in the city's Sunset District, San Francisco police chief Bill Scott said an arrest has been made, but did not disclose any other details.

-"Our hearts go out to he and his family," Scott told KPIX.
+"Our hearts go out to him and his family," Scott told KPIX.
 "He's expected to survive his injuries which is good news.
-But these types of brutal attacks and these types of brazen attacks.
-These are the kinds of things that have people anxious."
+But these types of brutal attacks and these types of brazen attacks, these are the kinds of things that have people anxious."

-"I've seem the photo of the former commissioner," she told KPIX.
+"I've seen the photo of the former commissioner," she told KPIX.
 "It was a very brutal and violent attack."

-The assault came in the same week Cash App founder, MobileCoin CPO Bob Lee stabbed to death in San Francisco's Rincon Hill neighborhood.
+The assault came in the same week Cash App founder and MobileCoin CPO Bob Lee was stabbed to death in San Francisco's Rincon Hill neighborhood.

 San Francisco Crime: